 ONLINE WORKSHOP FOR COURT AFFILIATES

-Friday, February 1, 2019
+Friday, April 12, 2019

 Overview of Workshop

-Fredric I. Lederer is Chancellor Professor of Law and Director of the Center for Legal and Court Technology at William & Mary Law School.
-He received his B.S. from Polytechnic University in New York and his J.D. from Columbia University Law School where he was a member of the Board of Editors of the Columbia Law Review and recipient of the Archie O’Dawson prize.
+Fredric I. Lederer is Chancellor Professor of Law and Director of the Center for Legal & Court Technology at William & Mary Law School.
+He received his B.S. from New York University’s Tandon School of Engineering and his J.D. from Columbia University Law School where he was a member of the Board of Editors of the Columbia Law Review and recipient of the Archie O’Dawson prize.
 He holds an LL.M. from the University of Virginia.
 His post-graduate work includes a year as a Fulbright-Hayes Scholar in Freiburg, Germany.
 He served as an active duty member of the United States Army’s Judge Advocate General’s Corps until 1980 when he joined the William & Mary faculty.
 He has served as prosecutor, defense counsel, trial judge, and law reform expert.

 Register for this workshop by emailing Mary Beth Poma at email@example.com or by calling her at 757-221-2228.
-Please register by Friday, January 25, 2019.
+Please register by Monday, April 8, 2019.